warrior1211421/Gaming-Techies/content/knowledge-base/complete-guide-on-how-to-clean-your-gaming-keyboard.md

 Just like any other gaming tech, gaming keyboards are also made to keep the needs, demands, and requirements of the gamers.
 Just like their high-profile games, gamers demand something unique from their keyboards.
 So, the inclusion of some features to meet the expectations of the gamers makes these keyboards different from all other ordinary keyboards.

 The keyboards, which are specially designed for the gamers, come with media controls, RGB backlights, and programmable keys that allow them to feel completely at ease with their ultimate gaming experience.
-In addition to these features, these gaming k`eyboards have mechanical switches that have faster response rates and are much more durable and long-living to handle the rough handling of passionate gamers.
+In addition to these features, these gaming keyboards have mechanical switches that have faster response rates and are much more durable and long-living to handle the rough handling of passionate gamers.

 ## What are the Different Types of Gaming Keyboard?